How to apply for a technical role at meshcloud

 When building the prototype, we totally expect you'll have to cut some corners.
 Of course you'll discuss requirements and implementation questions with your colleagues.
 When we start in the morning, we invite you out for lunch with the team and review your results together after we return.
 In review you'll present your approach and results, tell us about the corners you cut and what would be left to finish the work to your own quality standards.

 If you're a remote candidate or considering relocation to work with us in Frankfurt am Main, we will try to schedule the On-Site Interview and MVP Test for the same day.

 Final Stage: Feedback and Offer

-You'll hear from us within two weeks of your interview whether we want to offer you the position.
+You'll typically hear from us within a week of your interview whether we want to offer you the position.
 We know that you'd rather hear sooner than later whether your interview with us was a success.
 However, we want to make sure we give every application the attention it deserves.
-This is why we do collect Feedback from all interviewers and colleagues that had a chance to get to know you.
-However, processing that takes a bit of time and we do also want to give our team members the time to make up their minds after the experience has settled.
+After your interview we collect feedback from all colleagues that got a chance to know you.
+We also give our colleagues some time to make up their mind and offer additional feedback after the experience has settled for a bit.